davegill/wrf-coop/README_user.md

 Timing for Writing wrfout_d01_2006-04-06_00:40:00 for domain        1:    0.12587 elapsed seconds d01 2006-04-06_00:40:00 wrf: SUCCESS COMPLETE WRF
 ```
-Verify that there are two time perids in the output..
+Verify that there are two time perids in the output.
 ```
 ncdump -h wrfout_d01_2006-04-06_00:00:00 | grep Time | grep UNLIMITED
         Time = UNLIMITED ; // (2 currently)
 ```
-And check that there are no missing values
+And check that there are no NaN (not a number) values in the gridded model output:
 ```
-grep -i nan
+ncdump -h wrfout_d01_2006-04-06_00:00:00 | grep -i nan
                 IVGTYP:description = "DOMINANT VEGETATION CATEGORY" ;
                 ISLTYP:description = "DOMINANT SOIL CATEGORY" ;
 ```